Volunteer Assists with Building and Repairing Monoliths

 Cara lined up help to construct and paint the wood frames for the monoliths and assisted in collecting the soil samples.
 On the day of the workshop, she assisted the participants in making the monoliths.

 In addition to repairing the monoliths and coordinating a successful soil monolith workshop, Cara also assisted with a ground penetrating radar onsite investigation for the NRCS engineers.
 She also helped edit posters for presentation at an upcoming conference.
 “Cara is an outstanding volunteer and a pleasure to work with,” said Shawn.
 Both he and Debbie agree these projects wouldn’t have been as successful without her.

-Ironically, Porteus recently accepted a position with the same company that referred her to NRCS for volunteer work.
-“I learned so much, not only about NRCS as an agency, but about employment in the public sector in general, "she said.
-"I certainly think my time at NRCS strengthened my ties to the company that hired me.
+Ironically, Cara recently accepted a position from the same company that referred her to NRCS for volunteer work.
+“I learned so much, not only about NRCS as an agency, but about employment in the public sector in general,” said Cara.
+“I certainly think my time at NRCS strengthened my ties to the company that hired me.
 Thank you for allowing me to help with the different projects and for taking the time to teach me about what you do.”